tompassarelli/xdoclip/README.md

 A simple script in which you may set a window for quick copy and pasting.

-I found it tiresome to copy shell commands from firefox, switch to terminal, and paste them in (at least 3 commands/mouse nav...
+I found it tiresome to copy shell commands from firefox, find the terminal, and paste them in.
 This script reduces that noise to a hotkey!

 ## Dependencies